-Now that you've got the defaults set up, all future events will use the notification settings you've applied.
-But with Morgen, you can go further: you can add multiple alerts to any events.
+Now that you set up your default notification preferences, all future events will use the notification settings you've applied.
+Morgen also allows you to add multiple alerts to any event.

-In your calendar, double click an event, then click its alert setting.
+In your calendar, open any event, then click its alert setting.
 In this example, a notification will alert you 30 minutes before the event starts.

-Click the + icon next to Add an Alert to add another alert.
+Click the + icon next to Add an Alert to add more.
 By default, Morgen adds another alert 1 hour before the event.
 Click + again, and Morgen adds another alert 2 hours before the event; each new alert is twice the time of the previous one.

 You can change these alerts, as you saw above, choosing minutes, hours, days, or weeks, and changing the value.
 It can be useful, for example, to set one alert one day before an important meeting, another a couple of hours before, then another 15 minutes before it starts.
 For all-day events, you may want to get a notification a few days before, especially if you need to prepare for the event.

 You can add as many alerts as you want to any event, and you can easily delete any alert by clicking the red trash icon next to it.